gaganhegde/docs/journey/day2/README.md

         namespace: tst-cicd
 ```

-In the Application's folder, a kustomization.yaml is generated to reference the Service we created.
+In the Application's folder, a kustomization.yaml is generated to reference the new Service.

 * [`environments/new-env/apps/bus/base/kustomization.yaml`](output/environments/new-env/apps/bus/base/kustomization.yaml)

-In the Service's folder, an empty `config` folder is ccreated.
-This is the folder to add deployment yaml files to specify how the Service should be deployed.
+In the Service's folder, an empty `config` folder is created.
+This is the folder you will add `deployment yaml` files to specify how the Service should be deployed.

 * [`environments/new-env/services/bus-svc/base`](output/environments/new-env/services/bus-svc/base)

-In this exxmple, We will just deploy a dummy nginxinc image and add the following files into `config` folder.
+Similar to the Day 1 example, we will just deploy a dummy nginxinc image.
+The following files should be added to `config` folder.

 * `100-deployment.yaml`